AbdulRhmanAlfaifi/Rhaegal/README.md

 # Examples

-In the following example I ran the tool on the logs samples from the repository https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES.
-With the ruleset on this repository.
+In the following example I ran the tool on log samples with the ruleset on this repository.
 The tool outputs the rules in CSV format on this format:

 ```
 "DateAndTime","EventRecordID/s","RuleName","RuleScore","RuleDiscription","RuleRefrence","MatchedStr","EventRawData"